Departments and Classes

 Just as America has been an experiment from its inception, so has its poetry.
 From the religious fundamentalism of the Puritans to the radical individualism of the 19th century, or from the feminist, pacifist, and communist doctrines of the 1960s to the postmodern experimentations of the present day, there has never been an era in which American poetry has not clung closely to revolutionary ideas.
 This course examines a number of American poets in depth (considering both the formal innovations of their verse and their roles in society), including Anne Bradstreet, Phillis Wheatley, Walt Whitman, T.S.
 Eliot, Langston Hughes, Edna St. Vincent Millay, Audre Lorde, Adrienne Rich, Frank O’Hara, Sylvia Plath, and Terrence Hayes.

 Over the past few decades, the graphic novel has gone from the niche world of comic books to a varied, complex, and increasingly legitimate form of literary expression.
 Students trace the development of the form as it separated itself from other narrative modes and explore the themes and voices unique to graphic novels.
 Students are exposed to a wide range of graphic novels to learn how to examine illustration as literary style.
 The emphasis will be on essay writing, but students will create visual narrative writings of their own.
 The class will consider whether a graphic novel should be considered literature.
-Readings may include Fun Home: A Family Tragicomic, Alison Bechdel; The Smartest Kid on Earth, Jimmy Corrigan; and Black Panther by Chris Ware, Ta-Nehisi Coates, and Brian Stelfreeze.
+Readings may include Fun Home: A Family Tragicomic, Alison Bechdel; The Smartest Kid on Earth, Jimmy Corrigan; Black Panther by Chris Ware; and the works of Ta-Nehisi Coates and Brian Stelfreeze.

 This course explores the voices and experiences of American immigrants through multiple genres, including novels, short stories, essays, memoirs, poetry, and films.
 Students will address essential questions such as What forces draw people away from their homelands to the US?
 What systems are in place to support or thwart the process of “becoming American”?
 What is the impact of race, class, culture, and language on American and individual identity?
 Possible authors include Jhumpa Lahiri, Amy Tan, Dave Eggers, Khaled Hosseini, Chimamanda Adichie, Frank McCourt, Sandra Cisneros, Julie Otsuka, Julia Alvarez, Edwidge Danticat, Gene Luen Yang, and Junot Diaz.